sayedatiqurrahman/Python_learning_path/README.md

 With Python, you'll learn to speak to a computer, solve puzzles, build games, and even make your own smart magic!

 This guide is your **treasure map**.
 It will take you from the first steps of Python all the way to becoming a **Code Wizard**!

+**Important Recommendation:** To effectively understand this project, it is highly recommended to start by reading the `.md` files within each folder (e.g., `01_BASICS`, `02_conditionals`).
+These Markdown files provide detailed explanations for each chapter.
+After reviewing the `.md` file in a folder, proceed to explore the problems included within that folder.
+When instructed to go to a specific folder, such as in the "Try your own..." prompts, first navigate to that folder and open the .md file (e.g., guide.md or note.md) to understand the concepts.
+Then, open the problems.md file and attempt the challenges.
+Following this order will facilitate a comprehensive understanding of the project and maximize its benefits.

 ---